CRACKXXXX/CRACKXXXX/README.md

 # Hi, I'm Joel Rodriguez Jurado (CRACKXXXX) 👋

-**Systems Technician (SMR) | Software Development Student (DAM)**
+**Microcomputer Systems and Networks Technician (SMR) | Multi-platform Application Development Student (DAM)**

-I am a 19-year-old developer transitioning from Systems Administration (SMR) to Software Development (DAM).
+I am a 19-year-old developer transitioning from Systems Administration to Software Development.
 My workflow is defined by a **creative, experimental, and trial-and-error methodology**, using AI as a powerful supportive tool to refine and optimize every project.

 ---